-The Fiscal Year 2023 Budget assumes a full year of normal in-person operations and full staffing.
-Up to \$730 million of Federal ESSER relief funding is included in the budget for reimbursement of certain educational expenses.
-To the extent the entirety of these funds or the budgeted amount is not needed for the Fiscal Year 2023 Budget, the funds would be claimed by the Board past the end of Fiscal Year 2023 and applied toward the Board's future budgets as allowable under reimbursement guidelines.
-Through the first quarter of the Fiscal Year 2023, with revenues performing as expected and expenditures running lower than budget, the Board currently anticipates that the Fiscal Year 2023 Budget could produce another surplus in its General Operating Fund.
+The Fiscal Year 2024 Budget assumes a full year of normal in-person operations and full staffing.
+Up to \$670 million of Federal ESSER relief funding is included in the budget for reimbursement of certain educational expenses.
+To the extent the entirety of these funds or the budgeted amount is not needed for the Fiscal Year 2024 Budget, the funds would be claimed by the Board past the end of Fiscal Year 2024 and applied toward the Board's future budgets as allowable under reimbursement guidelines.